 You can find the definitions of certain terms used in this description under the subheading "Certain Definitions."
-In this description, the term "Icahn Enterprises" refers only to Icahn Enterprises L.P., the term "Icahn Enterprises Finance" refers only to Icahn Enterprises Finance Corp., the term "Icahn Enterprises Holdings" refers only to Icahn Enterprises Holdings L.P., and the term "Icahn Enterprises GP" refers only to Icahn Enterprises G.P.
+In this description, the term "Icahn Enterprises" refers only to Icahn Enterprises L.P., the term "Icahn Enterprises Finance" refers only to Icahn Enterprises For the term "Icahn Enterprises Holdings" refers only to Icahn Enterprises GP" refers only to Icahn Enterprises G.P.
 Inc. and not to any of their respective Subsidiaries.
-For the avoidance of doubt, Icahn Enterprises Holdings will be deemed to be a Subsidiary of Icahn Enterprises for so long as Icahn Enterprises Holdings refers to Icahn Enterprises and Icahn Enterprises Finance, collectively.
+The term "Issuers" refers to Icahn Enterprises Finance, collectively.